API: Turing.Variational

 )

-Given an initial location-scale distribution q formed by location, scale, and basedist, shrink scale until the expectation of log-densities of model taken over q are finite.
+Given an initial location-scale distribution q formed by location, scale, and basedist, shrink scale until the expectation of log-densities of ldf taken over q are finite.
 If the log-densities are not finite even after num_max_trials, throw an error.

 For reference, a location-scale distribution $q$ formed by location, scale, and basedist is a distribution where its sampling process $z \sim q$ can be represented as